hytseng0509/CrossDomainFewShot/README.md

 ### Prerequisites
 - Python >= 3.5
 - Pytorch >= 1.3 and torchvision (https://pytorch.org/)
-You can setup the environment with Anaconda, and the `requirement.txt` file we provided:
+You can setup the environment with Anaconda, and the `requirements.txt` file we provided:
 ```
 conda create --name py36 python=3.6
 conda install pytorch torchvision -c pytorch
-pip install -r requirement.txt
+pip install -r requirements.txt
 ```

 ### Install